-PHYS 1410 ELEMENTARY PHYSICS (3-3) CREDIT 4
+PHYS 1410 ELEMENTARY PHYSICS (3-3) CREDIT 4 (030/090)

-Prerequisite: A "C" or better in Math 1332, Math 1314 or high school Algebra II
+Prerequisite: A grade of C or better in MATH 1332, MATH 1314 or high school Algebra II

 This course is intended for liberal arts and other non-science majors who require a one-semester course with a laboratory component.
 The course is a study of the basic laws of physics and includes topics of mechanics, heat, vibrations, wave motion, and sound.
-Emphasis is on solutions to physics problems; a knowledge of Algebra is essential.
+Emphasis is on solutions to physics problems; a knowledge of algebra is essential.

+PHYS 2425#

-PHYS 2425# MECHANICS, WAVE MOTION, AND HEAT FOR SCIENCE MAJORS (3-3) CREDIT 4
+MECHANICS, WAVE MOTION, AND HEAT FOR SCIENCE MAJORS (3-3) CREDIT 4 (030/090)

-Prerequisite: A "C" or better in MATH 2413 and registration in MATH 2414 and Texas Success Initiative complete in Reading and Math.
+Prerequisite: A grade of C or better in MATH 2413 and registration in MATH 2414 and Texas Success Initiative complete in Reading and Math.
 Contact the instructor should you have any questions.

 A study of the laws of motion including linear and projectile motion, circular motion, rotational motion, and gravity.
-The relationship of energy and matter are also discussed through the study of heat and wave motions including sound.
-This course is designed for students majoring in Physics, Chemistry, or Engineering.
+The relationship of energy and matter is also discussed through the study of heat and wave motions including sound.
+This course is designed for students majoring in physics, chemistry, or engineering.